 We developed a new supervised machine-learning method that was trained and tested on large number of experimentally active regulatory regions identified in MPRAs to accurately predict active enhancers and promoters in a cell-type specific manner.
 Unlike previous prediction methods that focused on the enrichment (or signal) of different epigenetic datasets, we developed a method to also take into account the enhancerassociated pattern within different epigenetic signals.
-As the epigenetic signal around each enhancer is noisy, we aggregated the signal around thousands of enhancers identified using MPRAs to increase the signal-to-noise ratio and identified the shape associated with active regulatory regions.
-The epigenetic signal shapes associated with promoters and enhancers are conserved across millions of years of evolution and these models can be used to predict enhancers and promoters in different cell-types and tissues and across diverse eukaryotic species.
-We further created simple to use transferrable statistical models with six parameters that can be used to predict enhancers and promoters in several eukaryotic species including fly, mouse, and human.
-We applied these models to predict active enhancers and promoters in the H1human embryonic stem cell (H1-hESC), a highly studied human cell-line in the ENCODE datasets.
+As the epigenetic signal around each enhancer is noisy, we aggregated the signal around thousands of enhancers

+- identified using MPRAs to increase the signal-to-noise ratio, and identified the shape associated with active regulatory regions.
+The epigenetic signal shapes associated with promoters and enhancers are conserved across millions of years of evolution and these models can be used to predict enhancers and promoters in different cell-types and - tissues and across diverse eukaryotic species.
+We further created simple\to\use transferrable statistical models with six parameters that can be used to predict enhancers and promoters in several eukaryotic species including fly, mouse, and - human.
+We applied the model to predict active enhancers and promoters in the H1human embryonic stem cell (H1-hESC), a highly studied human cell-line in the ENCODE datasets.
+We also applied our model to predict tissue-specific enhancers in E11.5 embryonic mice with in-vivo enhancer validation.
 These analyses show that the pattern of transcription factor (TF) binding and co-binding varies between enhancers and promoters.
 The pattern of TF and co-TF binding at active enhancers is much more heterogeneous than the corresponding patterns on promoters.
 The pattern of TF binding can be used to distinguish enhancers from promoters with high accuracy.
-Thus, our methods provide a framework that utilizes different epigenetic genomics datasets to predict active regulatory regions in a cell-type specific manner and then utilizes further functional genomics datasets to identify key TFs associated with active regulatory regions within these cell-types.
+Thus, our methods provide a framework that utilizes different epigenetic genomics datasets to predict active regulatory regions in a cell-type specific manner.
+Further functional genomics datasets can be utilized to identify key TFs associated with active regulatory regions within these cell types.